-A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
-Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
+- A. Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Alternatively, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and

-Obtained from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and - Obtained from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period and management's representation that the listing is complete. - i.
+Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law;

-- i.
-Observe whether the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law; - Contracts were not required to be bid in accordance with the Louisiana Public Law; therefore, this step is not applicable. - ii.
-Observe that the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter); - No exceptions noted. - iii.
-If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and - There were no amendments to the contracts tested; therefore, this step is not applicable. - iv.
-Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract. - No exceptions noted.
+Contracts were not required to be bid in accordance with the Louisiana Public Law; therefore, this step is not applicable.

+ii.
+Observe whether the contract was approved by the governing body/board, if required by policy or law (e.g., Lawrason Act, Home Rule Charter);

+iii.
+If the contract was amended (e.g., change order), observe that the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, the documented approval); and iv.
+Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.